- The Endura Flap Sliding Glass Door 'Draft Stopper' will work with any brand of patio panel pet door for sliding glass doors

 - Seals the gap up to 1 1/2" wide between stationary and sliding panels when a panel pet door is installed

 - Two height options to fit your sliding door panel

 Also known as 'Center Post Weather Strip,' this adhesive strip will seal the drafty gap created between stationary and sliding glass doors when a panel pet door is installed.
 Available in black or white to accommodate differing door colors, the draft stopper is easily installed using the adhesive backing and fits all Endura Flap panels.

 The adhesive strip is 1/2" wide and begins inset 1/8"—overall width is 1 7/ 8".
 If your door is higher than 96", purchase another 81" draft stopper and trim to the accurate size.
 Some customers use two—one at each end of the gap—for an even better seal.
 This energy-saving product is included in all Thermo Panel 3e, Quick Panel 3, and Thermo Panel 2e Microchip patio panels.

 Step 1: Clean the area with rubbing alcohol where you are going to apply the draft stopper.
 This will allow it to adhere better.

-Step 2: You can put the draft stopper on the back edge of the sliding panel or if your sliding door is on the outermost track you can put it on the front edge of the stationary panel.
-We recommend your draft stopper is installed inside and not on the outside where weather can cause it to fail.
+Step 2: You can put the draft stopper on the back edge of the sliding panel, or if your sliding door is on the outermost track, you can put it on the front edge of the stationary panel.
+We recommend your draft stopper is installed inside and not on the outside where the weather can cause it to fail.
 If it is too wide, you can trim it, but be careful that the line is even, or else you will have gaps where air can get in.
-Also you want the edge of the weather seal of the draft sealer to just barely kiss the glass.
+Also, you want the edge of the weather seal of the draft sealer to just barely kiss the glass.
 If you overlap, it will wear down the adhesive and will not stick for long.

 Note: Depending on the top and bottom tracks in order to get it to go the full length of the slider you might need to notch out small sections for it to fit inside the rails to completely cover the slider.